indre-dev/htmlncss/README.md

-Hello, we will learn htm and css.
+Hello, we will learn html and css.